 Things to do at Saratoga Springs Resort & Spa

 Another cool thing about Saratoga Resort is the myriad of activities!
 Roast marshmallows at a campfire, watch Movies Under the Stars, arts and craft tables at the Community Hall, ping-pong, foosball. video games at an arcade, board games, and even bike rentals.
 Swing your clubs at the Disney’s Lake Buena Vista Golf Course, or get hooked on fishing.
 And of course, there’s Walt Disney World theme parks.
 Hiking, biking and jogging trails surround the property.
 There truly is so much to do on-site.

 Why We Loved Saratoga Springs Resort & Spa

 When traveling with my grandchildren, we always want a little extra elbow room, and Saratoga Springs’ villas do just that.
 We fell in love with our room, perhaps the first time in all my Disney sleeps that I would choose this resort again when traveling with our family.
 Mix in convenient access to all things Disney, restaurants, pool, and activities, well, we were one happy grand family.

 After conversations with managers, I’m told that Saratoga Springs Resort is fairly easy to book, whether a Disney Vacation Club member (for points) or a non-member, as there is almost always availability.
 However, with the re-imagining of the new Disney Springs and the proximity of this resort to it, this may change.

 Rates start at $327 per night.
 Our 1-bedroom villa at about $452/night.
-Book directly online with the Disney property, or compare rates and book through any of the booking engines such as Priceline or Travelocity.
+Book directly online with the Disney property, or compare rates and book through any of the booking engines such as Travelocity.

 Photos courtesy of Diana Rowe and Walt Disney World Resorts, the latter also provided the accommodations at Saratoga Springs.
 Opinions expressed are my own.